Skip to main content

 Superintendent Jack Warner

 Jack Warner began his career in Corrections in 1989 as a Correctional Officer at the Washington State Reformatory.
 He promoted through the ranks of Sergeant, Lieutenant, and Captain, as well as an Investigator in the Intelligence and Investigations Unit.
-Jack was promoted to Associate Superintendent of SOU/IMU in 2013.
+Jack was promoted to Associate Superintendent of SRTC/IMU in 2013.
 Jack has an extensive history of Emergency Response dating back to 1991 when he became a member of the MCC Special Emergency Response Team (SERT), where he remained a member for the next 20 years.
 Jack has taught Emergency Management for many years and currently has oversight of MCC's Specialty Teams.

 superintendent headshot photo